 The newly added <menu> and <menuitem> elements are components of the interactive elements specifications and examples of web developmen.

 These two items can be used to ensure enhanced web interactivity.
 The <menu> tag is used to represent menu commands in mobile and desktop applications for simplicity purposes.
 One possible usage of the menu tag is:

 <body contextmenu=”new-menu”> <menu id=” new-menu” type=”context”> <menuitem>Hello!</menuitem> </menu> </body>

-It’s possible to add custom attributes to the older version of HTML, but it’s a risky affair.
-For instance, custom attributes would sometimes stop a page from rendering completely in HTML4 and cause incorrect/invalid documents.
+It’s possible to add custom attributes to the older versions of HTML, but it’s a risky affair.
+For instance, custom attributes can sometimes stop a page from rendering completely in HTML4 and cause incorrect/invalid documents.

 Fortunately, the data-* attribute in HTML5 has brought an end to this often-occurring problem.
-There are multiple uses for this attribute, such as styling CSS elements or accessing an element’s data attribute via jQuery.
+Although there are multiple uses for this attribute, such as styling CSS elements or accessing an element’s data attribute via jQuery.
 Still, its primary objective is to store extra information about different elements.